+- Elementary and Middle School Level 2-3

+- High School Level 2-5
-9. Battery on a Student or a Person who is not a District Employee: (Cumulative in grades K-2, grades, 3-5, grades 6-8 and grades 8-12)

-Battery is defined as when a student: intentionally causes physical harm to a person; or causes or attempts to cause injury, or behaves in such a way as to cause physical injury to a student.
+- 9. Battery on a Student or a Person who is not a District Employee: Battery is defined as when a student: intentionally causes physical harm to a person; or causes or attempts to cause injury or behaves in such a way as to cause physical injury to a student.

+- Elementary School Level 2-3

+- Middle School Level 3-4

+- High School Level 3-5

+- Contact CCSDPD

+- 10. Physical Offenses upon District Employees: